Congenital erythropoietic porphyria

-Congenital erythropoietic porphyria (CEP), also called Günther’s disease after the doctor who first described it, is the rarest of the porphyrias.
-It is estimated that about 1 in every 2-3 million people are affected by CEP, which affects males and females equally, and occurs in all skin types.
+Congenital erythropoietic porphyria (CEP), also called Günther disease after the doctor who first described it, is the rarest of the porphyrias.
+It is estimated that about 1 in every 2 or 3 million people are affected by CEP, which affects males and females equally, and occurs in all skin types.

-The word ‘congenital’ means a condition that exists at birth and often before birth, or that develops during the first month of life; ‘erythropoietic’ means associated with red blood cells and their formation.
+The word ‘congenital’ means acondition that exists birth and often before birth, or that develops during the first month of life; ‘erythropoietic’ means associated with red blood cells and their formation.

-The porphyrias are a group of inherited disorders in which there is abnormally increased production of substances in the body called porphyrins.
+The porphyrias are a group of inherited disorders in which there is an abnormal increase in production of substances in the body called porphyrins.
 Porphyrins are very important as they form haemoglobin that carries oxygen around the body in the red blood cells.
 The production of haemoglobin involves a chain of reactions in which one porphyrin is converted to another.
 If there is a block in the chain of reactions, there will be a build-up in the body of a specific porphyrin depending on where the block occurs.
 Porphyrins in high concentration are damaging to tissues.
-The problems caused by the different porphyrias relate to the particular porphyrin that accumulates.
-In the case of CEP, there is a build up of one of these porphyrins called porphyrinogen in the bone marrow, blood and urine and this leads to the symptoms and signs of CEP.
+The problems caused by the different porphyrias are dependent on which particular porphyrin that accumulates.
+In the case of CEP, there is a build-up of one of these porphyrins called porphyrinogen in the bone marrow, blood and urine, and this leads to the symptoms and signs of CEP.

 Keep up to date with the latest research about congenital erythropoietic porphyria and all things skin related with our newsletter.